 Provence is large area in Southern France where tourists can explore the top attractions in Provence while visiting France.
 This place which is bordered by the Rhon River and the Languedoc region to the west and by Italy to the east, has a lot to offer.
 Lavender fields, one of many attractions of Provence, in this area are waiting for you to admire with their smell and beauty.
 The beautiful villages in which Lavender are found are the best found in France.
 Also, Provence region contains historical attractions such as the ruins of ancient Rome and medieval monuments.
 In this article we are exploring the beautiful areas of Provence.

-Uzes is an ancient Roman settlement that supplies Nime water.
+Uzes is an ancient Roman settlement that supplies water for Nîmes.
 This city was originally a walled city, only a few of which have survived today.
 You can still find out how the walls were created for this place.
 Moreover, the most famous location of Tour Fenestrelle is a circular tower with beautiful windows.
 Also, Saturday market is the best place to buy local handmade and beautiful fabrics if you want to grab some merchandise or souvenirs.

 Located east of Marseille, Cassis is a small fishing area off the coast of the Mediterranean Sea.
-This city is the most popular area to visit in Provence because it has beautiful rocks and entrances.
+This city is the most popular attractions in Provence.
+It is because it has beautiful rocks and entrances.
 The city is famous for its various drinks.
 Cassis is known for its white stones used to make lighthouses.

 White stones from here have even been used as a base for the Statue of Liberty in the port of New York.
 Remember that the cliffs and entrances give the city a beautiful view.
 When you’re in the area, take a boat ride along the beach and see the cliffs up close.